RGV COVID-19: Valley Counties Restrict Halloween Activities Due To Virus Risk

 In an official order, Hidalgo County Health Authority Dr. Ivan Melendez advised that schools delay on-campus instruction until October 25.
 Schools that choose to reopen must provide health officials with a reopening plan and they must report incidents of infection to the county.

 In the state of Texas, Hidalgo and Cameron are in the list of top 8 counties with the most confirmed COVID-19 cases.

-The U.S. Department of Health and Human Services has classified the City of Edinburg as a COVID-19 hotspot.
+The COVID-19 death toll in Cameron County is now up to 1,072.
 Cameron County has the fifth most COVID-19 related deaths in the state despite being the 13th largest county.